Peterpiotr/siguren-documentation/docs/source/operation/recovery/automatic-recovery-engagement.rst

 		Upon engagement, you will hear a light knocking sound.

 	.. important::
-		If :guilabel:`🟢Recovery engaged` indicator does not illuminate after **30 seconds** a Reset of the MotoSuiveur® system is required.
+		If :guilabel:`🟢Recovery engaged` indicator does not illuminate after **30 seconds** a Reset of the MotoSuiveur® System is required.
-		After Reset, MotoSuiveur® system repeats steps **3 and 4 automatically**.
+		After Reset, MotoSuiveur® System repeats steps **3 and 4 automatically**.